 - Ask your partner what they need from them right now

-- Verbally remind both of you that you’re on the same team
+- Remind each other you’re on the same team

 - Give your partner a hand-written, personalized card

 - Tell them you love them and didn’t mean to hurt them

 - Ask them what they need from you

 - Share your ideas around how you got triggered and how you plan to work on avoiding it happening again